Content Detail

 Edible blue-black berries with a whitish-blue cast (bloom) are borne in rounded clusters that resemble grape clusters.
 They persist into early winter.

-Plant Care:
+Plant Care

-Oregon grape-holly refers to be planted in part shade to full shade in a protected site.
+Oregon grape-holly prefers to be planted in part shade to full shade in a protected site.
 The leaves of plants in northern climates tend to experience winter burn so protection from wind and winter sun is needed.
-Best in well drained, acidic, loamy soil.
-Tolerant of dry sites once established.
-Prune regularly to control size, but wait for old leaves to drop and new growth to begin in spring.

-It is not tolerant of alkaline soil, poor drainage, compacted soil, full sun, or exposed sites and can get leaf scorch, aphids, or scale.
+Oregon grape-holly is not tolerant of alkaline soil, poor drainage, compacted soil, full sun, or exposed sites and can get leaf scorch, aphids, or scale.
 It is deer and rabbit resistant.

-Compact Dwarf Oregon grape-holly (Mahonia aquifolium ‘Compactum’):
+Compact Dwarf Oregon grape-holly (Mahonia aquifolium ‘Compactum’)

 A dwarf form reaching 2 to 2 1/2 feet high with glossy leaves and bronze winter color.

-Creeping Mahonia (Mahonia repens):
+Creeping Mahonia (Mahonia repens)

 A species similar to Oregon grape-holly, this is a stiff, low growing, creeping plant reaching 10 to 18 inches high.

-New Market Oregon grape holly (Mahonia x decumbens):
+New Market Oregon grape holly (Mahonia x decumbens)

 A hybrid of Mahonia aquifolia and Mahonia repens.